DQLin/LGHDemo/README.md

 If the prebuilt binaries do not work with your computer, you should easily find them online.

-## Run the demo:
+## Run the Demo:
-* To run the demo, enter the LGHDemo folder and open LGHDemo.exe
+* To run the demo, enter the LGHDemo folder and open LGHDemo.exe.
-* In command lines, run "LGHMemo.exe \<XResolutionxYresolution\>", for example, "LGHDemo.exe 1920x1080", to change rendering resolution
+* In command lines, run "LGHMemo.exe \<XResolutionxYresolution\>", for example, "LGHDemo.exe 1920x1080", to change rendering resolution.
 * In command lines, run "LGHDemo.exe \<YourSceneDecsription\>.xml" to view a custom model rather than the demo scene.
 A file "SceneDescription.xml" is provided as the template.
 Current application only supports one directional light and one perspective camera.

-## Build the demo:
+## Build the Demo:
 * Open LGHDemo/LGHDemo.sln in Visual Studio 2017 or above (may need to upgrade the solution)
 * Choose configuration: Debug, Profile or Release
 * Build the solution (x64 platform is assumed)